Bassetlaw (UK Parliament constituency)

-Bassetlaw /ˈbæsᵻtˌlɔː/ is a parliamentary constituency in Nottinghamshire, represented in the House of Commons of the UK Parliament since the 2019 general election by Brendan Clarke-Smith, a Conservative.
-Before that election, the seat had been part of the so-called "red wall", being held by the Labour Party since 1929.
+Bassetlaw /ˈbæsᵻtˌlɔː/ is a parliamentary constituency in Nottinghamshire, represented in the House of Commons of the UK Parliament since the 2024 general election by Jo White, a Labour Party candidate.
+Before the 2019 general election, the seat had been part of the so-called "red wall", being held by the Labour Party since 1935 before falling to the Conservative Party.

 Constituency profile

-The Bassetlaw constituency is mostly rural and covers the north of Nottinghamshire, including the towns of Worksop and Retford.
-It shares the name with the Bassetlaw district.
-Parts of the constituency are former coal mining areas.
+The Bassetlaw constituency is located in the north of Nottinghamshire and covers most of the Bassetlaw local government district.
+It is mostly rural and includes the towns of Worksop, Retford and Harworth Bircotes as well as the surrounding villages.

-Residents' health and wealth are slightly below the UK average.